Kael-The-Vegetable/E-Markets/Documentation/Standards/CodingStandards.md

 # Coding Standards

 > When writing code for this project, try to follow the guidelines found below!
-These are to help you both make your code more legible as well as to make it more understandable to both others and future you!
+These are to help me both make my code more legible as well as to make it more understandable to both others and future me!

 ---